 Baptism marks the entry of the believer into the Christian community.
 It is the first Sacrament of Initiation, leading to the sacraments of Eucharist and Confirmation.

-Through Baptism we are freed from sin and welcomed as sons and daughters into God’s family, brothers and sisters to Jesus Christ.
-Through grace we enter into a personal relationship with God and begin a journey whose final destination is eternal life.
+Through Baptism we are freed from sin and welcomed as sons and daughters into God’s family, brothers, and sisters to Jesus Christ.
+Through grace we enter a personal relationship with God and begin a journey whose destination is eternal life.
 Baptism leaves us permanently changed, no longer the person we once were, but a new person, dying to death and sin, and rising to new life in Christ.
 In the words of St. Paul, “We were buried with Him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, so too may we live a new life.”
 (Romans 6:4)

-They are also strongly encouraged to attend an informational session.
-“Being a godparent is not an honorary title.
-It comes with substantial responsibilities.”
+Godparents are also strongly encouraged to attend an informational session.
+Being a godparent is not an honorary title.
+It comes with substantial responsibilities.
 Ideally, sponsors connect with their godchild regularly in a caring and affirming way that gives witness to God’s love.

 Our parish staff are available to answer any questions you may have.

-For any adults who have not already been Baptized in to the Christian faith, receiving the Sacrament of Baptism is part of becoming Catholic.
+For any adults who have not already been baptized into the Christian faith, receiving the Sacrament of Baptism is part of becoming Catholic.